teaching-js/js-primer/content/basics.md

 </html>
 ```

-Something to note; JavaScript will execute as soon as it's parsed -- this
+Something to note; JavaScript will execute as soon as it's parsed by the browser -- this
 may not be what is desired.
 Usually it isn't -- particularly for scripts that
-need to interact with the DOM.
+need to interact with the DOM, or scripts that require other scripts to first load before they execute.

 We'll talk about managing this when we talk more
 about the DOM.

 ## Grammar